Sessions as Observation Windows #

 # All interactions logged with this session's ID

-# Explicit lifecycle (UI, long-running processes)
+# Explicit start/stop (UI, long-running processes)

 station = connect("cell-7")